All Episodes

 Who's going to do the work?

-We heard that tomatoes were going to rot in the fields and yet what happened?
+We heard that tomatoes were going to rot in the fields, and yet what happened?

-But a lot of my friends in agriculture come to me and they say no that's overregulation.
+But a lot of my friends in agriculture come to me and they say, no, that's over-regulation.

 It's too costly to have people obey the law.

-All right, J.D.
-Hayworth with us uh Congressman Hayworth now this out of Washington AP noting uh just now a controversial Arizona law that requires voters to voters to prove they are U.S. citizens and present a photo ID is drawing the attention of a congressional panel.
+Now, this out of Washington AP noting just now, a controversial Arizona law that requires voters to voters to prove they are U.S. citizens and present a photo ID is drawing the attention of a congressional panel.

-Henry Hyde of Illinois is sponsoring uh legislation to uh prevent fraud arguing and opponents are saying you uh you require citizenship papers and an ID to get a ballot you would deter many uh legitimate voters from voting.
+Henry Hyde of Illinois is sponsoring legislation to prevent fraud, arguing, and opponents are saying you require citizenship papers and an ID to get a ballot.

 Have you heard about this one?

-You know when you line up to get on an airplane uh you have to have some sort of ID and and why not just simply be able to say yes I am a citizen and here's the proof.
+You know, when you line up to get on an airplane, you have to have some sort of ID.

-Here's here's my proof, here's my voter registration card and here's uh this is who I say I am.
+And this is who I say I am.

-There are what they call H1B programs.
+There are what they call H-1B programs.

 In other words, they're legal.

-And this is what uh th this is what I don't understand.
+And this is what I don't understand.

 We have those programs now.